DReichLab/cTools/README.analysis.md

 dbmask:        DIR/mask.dblist

 Format of the .dblist files are 3 columns.
 The first column (sample name) must match the sample ID in the .ind input file.
-Last columns is full path name.
+Last column is full path name.
 For the mask.dblist NULL is valid => no mask.

+*** IMPORTANT *** you must specify dbhetfa and dbmask.
+Older varsions of ctools had (unsatisfactory defaults)

+*** new ***
+A simple macro facility is provided.
+Lines of the form
+MMM:   vvv will cause a string substiituion of vvv wherever MMM occurs in the path name column,
+ a)  MMM should contain no lower case, and the ":" is compulsory.
+ b)  Sample ID should not terminate in ":".
+The intent here is to make it simple to specify directory hierarchies cnotaining data for many samples, and to make it easy to update the dbetfa and dbmask databases if the hierarchy moves location.

 ## 1. cascertain